Wren's Nest Forest Preschool

 The program incorporates specific themes rooted in the changing bounty of the land and the seasons.
 Areas of study include wild edibles, fire building, tracking, shelter building, sensory awareness, bird language, singing, movements and yoga, garden planting and harvesting, wetland walks, drawing, journal writing, clay work, nature sculpture, natural dyeing, indoor and outdoor cooking, scavenger hunts, storytelling, special guests, dancing, singing, and an age-appropriate end of year rite of passage.

-Wren's Nest runs with the Addison Northeast Supervisory Union calendar.
+Wren's Nest runs with the Addison Northeast Supervisory Union calendar and accepts Act 166 Pre-K funding (first ten hours paid for by the state).

 II.
 Submit $50 (non refundable) application fee.